Everybody Wants Some!! (film): Production

 Linklater wrote the first draft of the film in mid-2005, and tried to finance it in 2009, but could not get production off the ground until Annapurna Pictures became involved.

 In August 2014, Linklater ceased involvement on the Warner Bros. film The Incredible Mr. Limpet, saying that he wanted to concentrate on a university-set, 1980s baseball film under the working title That's What I'm Talking About.
 The project is considered a "spiritual sequel" to Linklater's 1993 film Dazed and Confused, which was set on the last day of high school in 1976.
 Linklater also considers the film a "spiritual sequel" to Boyhood because "it begins right where Boyhood ends with a guy showing up at college and meeting his new roommates and a girl."
-The film is based on Linklater's real-life experiences while attending Sam Houston State University in Huntsville, Texas; the original draft of the screenplay was actually intended to be set at Sam Houston State.
+The film is based on Linklater's real-life experiences while attending Sam Houston State University in Huntsville, Texas.

 In September, Linklater offered Jenner, Hoechlin, Russell, and Guzman roles as members of the baseball team the film focuses on.
 Hoechlin chose his role over returning to the fifth season of MTV's series Teen Wolf.
-Later in September, Annapurna Pictures became involved as a financial producer of the film, while Paramount Pictures signed on to handle distribution rights.
+Later that month, Annapurna Pictures became involved as a financial producer of the film, while Paramount Pictures signed on to handle distribution rights.
 More cast members were announced, including Deutch, Brittain, and Powell.
 To create camaraderie among the cast, Linklater had the actors move out to his Austin-area ranch for rehearsals.

-Principal photography began on October 13, 2014 in Austin.
+Principal photography began on October 13, 2014, in Austin.
 Filming took place in Weimar, Texas, from October 15 to December 2.
 Other shooting locations included San Marcos, Texas, Bastrop, Texas, Elgin, Texas and San Antonio.
 A night shoot involving extras occurred on October 31, 2014, for a costume party scene in Taylor, Texas.
-Linklater had originally intended to shoot the entirety of the film in Hunstville, Texas, but he could not obtain filming permits and was only allowed to film there for a single day, filming at the actual fraternity house he had lived at while attending Sam Houston State.